leandrofabianjr/php-js-vanilla-socket-chat/README.md

 # Chat with PHP e JS Websocket

-Simple chat app with PHP e JS.
+Simple chat app with PHP and JS.

 It implements a websocket using the PHP library [cboden/ratchet](https://github.com/ratchetphp/Ratchet) and the [JS WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).